Ordinary Mind Zen Melbourne

 The meditation meetings are suitable for anyone with little or no meditation experience.
 If you would like to attend and are coming for the first time, please read about Starting Out and then Contact Us one to two weeks in advance.

-Our Practice
+About Our Practice

-We are a small group of students practising under the guidance of our teacher, Geoff Dawson.
 The heart of our Zen practice is meditation: being in life as it is, in the present moment.
 We extend this into our daily life, supporting ourselves and others around us.

-Readings & talks
+Readings & Connections

 We acknowledge the traditional custodians of the land on which we meet, the Wurundjeri people of the Kulin nation, and pay respect to them and to their Elders past, present and emerging.
 We give thanks for their wisdom and for their care of country since ancient times, and acknowledge their resilience, their continuing culture, and the ongoing contribution they make to the life of this region.